 - Use your own photo or choose from a gallery.

 - Share it on social media or your church website or by texting it to a friend.

 Caution, some of these generators include auto-populated user-created examples that may be PG-13.
 We don’t endorse their content, only the tool.

 Memes can encourage people to think about available opportunities.
 But, they work best when they are memorable.
 Do a little research to figure out what will be the most effective.
 Check out this guide on creating memes for more great information.

 Create a commercial

-Use programs such as iMovie, Windows Movie Maker or masher.com to create recruitment commercials to display on your church website, hallway monitors or screens in the worship center.
+Use programs such as iMovie, Microsoft Photos or an online tool like Movie Maker Online, Adobe Spark, Renderforest or masher.com to create recruitment commercials to display on your church website, hallway monitors or screens in the worship center.
 Create and produce a variety of skits that highlight the need for volunteers in comical and memorable ways.
 If you use a smartphone to shoot the video, check out these tips for how to record a video on your smartphone.